Home > Experiences Dalyrada’s Suicide Near-Death Experience

 We argued for about eight hours (Earth time) before I grudgingly went back into my body.

-During the out of body time it was made clear to me that the Angel of Death was:
+During the out-of-body time it was made clear to me that the Angel of Death was:

 (a) God’s messenger, and